ey92/notes/1101notes.md

 - **stop consonants** completely cut off airflow (hear consonant when air is released): t,g,b,p,m
 	* on spectrogram: blank/d
-- **fricative consonants** restrict airflow enough to create turbulence: f,v,th
+- **fricative consonants** restrict airflow enough to create turbulence: f,v,th **vowels** do not obstruct airflow but more concerned about the shape of the mouth

+_semivowels_ /j/ /w/ phonetically (articulatorily and acousitcally) vowels /ɪ/ /ʊ/

 Classifying Sounds
 - egressive pulmonary sounds - begine with airflow from lungs